kstep/graphicsmagick/www/OpenMP.rst

 OpenMP in GraphicsMagick
 ========================

-GraphicsMagick is being transformed to use `OpenMP <http://openmp.org/>`_ for the forthcoming 1.3 release.
-OpenMP is a portable framework for accelerating CPU-bound and memory-bound operations using multiple threads.
+GraphicsMagick has been transformed to use `OpenMP
+<http://openmp.org/>`_ for the 1.3 release.
+OpenMP is a portable
+framework for accelerating CPU-bound and memory-bound operations using multiple threads.
 OpenMP originates in the super-computing world and has been available in one form or another since the late '90s.

 Since GCC 4.2 has introduced excellent OpenMP support, OpenMP has become available to the masses.
 Microsoft Visual Studio Professional 2005 and